-As a result of the above analysis, it was found that Directors' evaluations of the composition and status of operation of the Company's Board of Directors and Committees were generally high, indicating that they are being operated appropriately.
-In particular, it was confirmed that sufficient time was spent on medium- to long-term issues to conduct deeper discussion when formulating the new Medium-Term Management Plan, that progress has been made in improvements addressing issues recognized in the previous fiscal year's evaluation (enhancement of discussion of medium- to long-term issues and the communication of information to capital markets, and improvement of the efficiency of proceedings in meetings of the Board of Directors) and that Independent Directors have a high level of contribution to discussions.
-Based on the above information the Board of Directors' evaluation concluded that the Board of Directors is fully exercising its oversight functions, and that greater effectiveness has been provided.
+As a result of the above analysis, it was found that Directors' evaluations of the composition and status of operation of the Company's Board of Directors and Committees were generally high, and that adequate discussion is performed on material issues in the Board of Directors and Committees, indicating that they are being operated appropriately.
+It was confirmed that issues recognized in last year's evaluation (identification and enhancement of discussion of long-term issues, consideration of the size and composition of the Board of Directors, enhancement of discussion of the succession plan by the Nomination Committee, and monitoring of the Medium-term Management Plan) are still being addressed but efforts are progressing.
+Furthermore, it was confirmed that Independent Directors make statements based on experience and expertise while remaining aware of the importance of their roles.
+Based on the above information the Board of Directors' evaluation concluded that the oversight functions of the Board of Directors are functioning adequately, and that greater effectiveness has been provided.

-However, it was recognized that further discussion and deeper understanding concerning long-term issues contributing to the improvement of corporate value are required, and that important elements related to the effectiveness of the oversight function of the Board of Directors need to be periodically reviewed to ensure the size and composition of the Board of Directors is right for the Company in response to changes in the Company's business and the management environment.
+However, it was found that it is necessary to continuously engage in the enhancement of identification and discussion concerning long-term issues (especially growth strategy) and the monitoring of the status of progress of the Medium-term Management Plan.
+Further, it was also found that it is necessary to periodically verify important elements pertaining to the effectiveness of oversight functions of the Board of Directors to ensure the right size and right composition of the Board of Directors for the Company.